PoojaPatel1712/Project3_PortfolioWebsite/README.md

 ## Future Updates
 As the project develops, the following sections will be expanded:
--Features: Description of key features implemented.
+- Features: Description of key features implemented.
 - Technologies Used: List of technologies and tools used in building the website.
 - Contributing: Guidelines for contributing to the project.
 - License: Information about the project's licensing.